vircadia/vircadia-native-core/launchers/qt/readme.md

     * home location
 * `LauncherWindows` - wrapper for `QQuickWindow` that implements drag feature
 * `LoginRequest` - checks the login credentials the user typed in.
-* `NSTask+NSTaskExecveAddtions` - Extension of NSTask for replacing Launcher process with interface client process
+* `NSTask+NSTaskExecveAdditions` - Extension of NSTask for replacing Launcher process with interface client process
 * `PathUtils` - Helper class for getting relative paths for HQ Launcher
 * `SignupRequest` - Determines if the users request to signup for a new account succeeded based on the entered credentials
 * `Unzipper` - helper class for extracting zip files